MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/collect-data-to-troubleshoot-sql-connectivity-issues.md

 The following set of questions are designed to help you find the category into which an issue falls, thus guiding you towards the right direction of troubleshooting.
 Select each dropdown for related questions.

-Before you jump into the asking the specific questions, ensure that all the prerequisites required for the SQL Server connections have been met.
+Before you jump into the asking the specific questions, make sure that all the prerequisites required for the SQL Server connections have been met.
 For more information on the prerequisites, see ["Recommended prerequisites and checklist for troubleshooting SQL Server connectivity issues"](resolve-connectivity-errors-checklist.md).

 <details><summary><b>Broader perspective questions</b></summary>